 PBS Presidents Through the Years

 OUR BOARD OF TRUSTEES

 Justice Raoul V. Victorino (Ret.)
 (NCCP - Lay)

 President and Chairman of the Board

-National Director, Philippine Council of Evangelical Churches
+Chairperson, National Council of Churches in the Philippines (NCCP)

 MOST REV. BRODERICK S. PABILLO, D.D.
 (RCC-Clergy)